eBayClassifiedsGroup/graphite-news/README.md

       -l="creates.log": Location of the Carbon logfiles we need to tail -p=2934: Port number the webserver will bind to (pick a free one please) -s="http://localhost:8080": URL of the Graphite render API, no trailing slash.
-Apple rendevous domains do not work (like http://machine.local, use IPs in that case)
+Apple rendezvous domains do not work (like http://machine.local, use IPs in that case)

 The two important ones are the input (`-l` should point to the carbon logfile, or whatever is storing the standard output of the carbon deamon) and the output